What Does White Toenail Polish Actually Mean?

 Polish color meaning breakdown:

-- • White polish signals: Clean, fresh, sophisticated, modern—and it's the #2 best-seller
+- • White polish signals: Clean, fresh, sophisticated, modern, and easy to style

 - • Each color has psychology: Red is confident/sexy, black is edgy, pink is sweet, purple is creative

-- • Seasonal variation matters: White spikes in summer, dark colors in fall/winter
+- • Seasonal variation matters: White works especially well in summer, while darker shades often feel right in fall and winter

 Remember: Color choice is part of your brand.
-Choose strategically based on your target audience, but don't be afraid to inject personality with occasional unusual choices.
+Choose strategically based on your goals and audience, but don't be afraid to inject personality with occasional unusual choices.